litmuschaos/v1-litmus-docs/docs/pod-dns-error.md

 ### Watch Chaos progress

-- View network latency by setting up a ping on the affected pod from the cluster nodes
+- View dns failure by setting up a ping on the target domain/hostname from the affected pod, should error out.

-  `ping <pod_ip_address>`
+  `ping <target_domain>`

 ### Abort/Restart the Chaos Experiment

-- To stop the pod-network-loss experiment immediately, either delete the ChaosEngine resource or execute the following command:
+- To stop the pod-dns-error experiment immediately, either delete the ChaosEngine resource or execute the following command:

   `kubectl patch chaosengine <chaosengine-name> -n <namespace> --type merge --patch '{"spec":{"engineState":"stop"}}'`